 Long Island Nursing Home Negligence Lawyers

 Long Island is a destination for families from throughout the New York metropolitan area and elsewhere.
 When elderly members of Nassau and Suffolk counties can no longer meet their own needs, many move into one of Long Island’s nursing homes.
 Unfortunately, some nursing home facilities violate State and Federal Statutes concerning the quality of care to be provided in long term care facilities, which can cause severe injuries to vulnerable seniors and individuals who are reliant upon nursing home staff to assist them with the activities of daily living.
-With an office in Long Island and two other area locations, Rich & Rich, P.C. fights for victims of nursing home negligence.
+With an office in Roslyn Heights, Rich & Rich, P.C. fights for victims of nursing home negligence.
 Whatever the specific negligence involves, our experienced attorneys will pursue full compensation for injured residents of nursing home facilities in Long Island and other locations in the five boroughs.

 What are the most common types of nursing home negligence?